ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. method:: __getitem__(index)

       Returns the value of the *index*-th element of the array.
-Supports numeric indexes as well as slices with step 1.
-Negative indexes are not supported because these objects have an undefined length.
+Supports numeric indexes as well as slices with step 1 and a specified stop index.

+      Negative indexes are not supported because these objects have an unspecified length.

    .. method:: __setitem__(index, value)

       Sets the value of the *index*-th element of the array.
-Supports numeric indexes as well as slices with step 1 (but assigning to a slice is only possible when that does not resize the array).
-Negative indexes are not supported because these objects have an undefined length.
+Supports numeric indexes as well as slices with step 1 and a specified stop index  (but assigning to a slice is only possible when that does not resize the array).

+      Negative indexes are not supported because these objects have an unspecified length.

       .. warning::